Instructional Developtment & Media Services

 Senior eLearning Specialistandrei@maine.edu

-With over 15 years of full-time classroom teaching experience at the University Maine, Colby College and Bates College, Andrei understands needs and challenges that faculty face – and he speaks their language.
+With many years of full-time classroom teaching experience at the University Maine, Colby College and Bates College, Andrei understands needs and challenges that faculty face – and he speaks their language.
 He strongly believes that student engagement in any course – face-to-face, distance, or blended – is the key to success for student achievement and faculty expectations of learning outcomes.

 Anne Fensie, M.Ed.

-Anne Fensie is an Instructional Designer with University College with an office in Augusta serving faculty throughout the state.
+Anne Fensie is an Instructional Designer with University College with an office in Bangor serving faculty throughout the state.
 Anne has taught at the high school level, in college, and through adult education.
 Her experience includes teaching, professional development, curriculum writing, and administration.
 With a focus on improving education outcomes for all learners, faculty find her patience and resourcefulness a welcome support.
 Anne is a specialist in Microsoft products and is skilled in multimedia production, including web design and video editing.
 Anne earned her Bachelor of Music Education from Ithaca College and a Master of Education in Instructional Technology from Bridgewater State College.

 Heather brings to UMA and University College experience designing and teaching distance courses for the University of Maine at Presque Isle, as well as blended and high-impact learning environments for alternative education.
 She has experience with secondary school administration and curriculum design and a history of educational advocacy.
 She has been involved in piloting innovative college bridge programming for at-risk students, sitting on UMPI’s Pedagogical Committee--with a focus on assessment, and in presenting on partnerships between rural secondary and higher education at the National level.